Skip to main content

 Leadership structure and role descriptions for the Delta Omega Gamma Zeta chapter:

-Dr. Brit Saksvig, Associate Clinical Professor, Dean's Office
+Dr. Brit Saksvig, Clinical Professor, Dean's Office

 Dr. Saksvig is the president and manages communications and marketing.